VOLTTRON/volttron/docs/source/devguides/walkthroughs/Agent-Authentication-Walkthrough.rst

         enabled [True]:

 The simplest way of creating an authentication record is by entering the user_id and credential values.
 User_id is a arbitrary string for VOLTTRON to identify the agent.
-Credential is the public key string for the agent.
-Create a public/private key pair for the agent and enter public key for credential argument.
+Credential is the encoded public key string for the agent.
+Create a public/private key pair for the agent and enter encoded public key for credential parameter.

 ::